• Home

 This chart draws the reader’s attention to the enormous flows, the largest consumer, the major losses, and other insights.
 Besides, Sankey uses links and nodes to uncover hidden insights into relationships between critical metrics.

-The size of a node is directly proportional to the quantity of the data point under review.
+The size of a node is directly proportional to the quantity of data points under review.
 A flow that’s twice as wide represents double the value of the metric.
 Utilizing a chart maker ensures that these visual elements are accurately represented, enhancing data interpretation.

 2. Likert Scale Chart